Reading time: 12 minutes

 Chapter 5: The State Of Presence

-He defines presence as a state of heightened consciousness that enables us to fully engage in the present moment without being distracted by thoughts or emotions.
+In this chapter, Tolle explores the transformative power of presence, a state of heightened awareness that allows us to fully experience the present moment without being dominated by thoughts or emotions.

 “All you really need to do is accept this moment fully.
 You are then at ease in the here and now and at ease with yourself.”